foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 sacred geometry
 sacred geometry

-[you're an equation with no answer
+[you are an equation with no answer
 you are the ink I spilled
 you are the pages shredded